danhey/echelle/README.md

 interact_echelle(frequency, power, dnu_min, dnu_max)
 ```

-If you're using in a Jupyter notebook, I suggest calling `%matplotlib notebook` first.
+If you're using echelle in a Jupyter notebook, I suggest calling `%matplotlib notebook` first.

 To plot a non-interactive echelle diagram,
 ```